Somasi Mara Nayanar

 Somasi Mara Nayanar, also known as Somasi Maranar, Somasi Marar, Somasimarar and Somasira Nayanar, is a Nayanar saint, venerated in the Hindu sect of Shaivism.
 He is generally counted as the thirty-third in the list of 63 Nayanars.
 He is also called Marar, Maran and Mara Nayanar, names he shares with Ilayankudi Mara Nayanar.
 The two Nayanars are generally differentiated by the prefixes "Somasi" and "Ilayankudi".
-He was a contemporary and devotee of Sundarar (8th century CE).
+He was a contemporary and devotee of Sundarar (7th century CE).

 Hagiographical account

 The life of Somasi Mara Nayanar is described in the Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
 He is regarded as a historical figure, who was a contemporary of one of the most prominent Nayanars, Sundarar and is dated to the 7th century.

 Somasi Mara Nayanar was a Brahmin, member of the priest caste.
 He was a temple priest.
 He was born in Thiruvambar (also known as Ambur, Ambar, Tiruvambur), currently known as Ambal, Nagapattinam district in the Indian state of Tamil Nadu.

 The Periya Puranam narrates that Maran was a great devotee of the god Shiva, the patron of Shaivism.
 He was a practitioner of soma-yajnas (sacrifices), which earned him the epithet Somasi.
 He served all devotees of Shiva, unmindful of his creed or caste.
-He believed that daily one must recite the Panchakshara mantra of Shiva.
+He believed that one must recite the Panchakshara mantra of Shiva.
 He went to Tiruvarur and befriended Sundarar.
 He became a devotee of Sundarar and served him.
 By serving Sundarar, Somasi Mara Nayanar is said to have acquired the grace of Shiva.
 Somasi Mara Nayanar challenged the rigid caste rules of that era.
-He not only intermingled with non-Brahmins, which was a taboo in that era, but also served them.
+He not only intermingled with non-Brahmins, which was taboo in that era, but also served them.